The country

 South Sudan has not held a presidential election since independence in 2011.
 After a power crisis erupted in 2013, South Sudan descended into conflict that has spread across much of the country, killing hundreds of thousands of people.
 A series of broken peace agreements and putative coalition governments have perpetuated competition between rival militias and a war economy that continues to fuel instability and violence.

-South Sudan continues to be the most violent context for aid workers in the world.
-According to the Aid Worker Security Database (AWSD), nineteen humanitarian workers were killed in the country in 2022.
+South Sudan continues to be the one of the most violent context for aid workers in the world.
+According to the Aid Worker Security Database (AWSD), 34 humanitarian workers were killed in the country in 2023.
 The UN Office for the Coordination of Humanitarian Affairs says ongoing insecurity and violence against civilians and humanitarian workers affects the delivery of life-saving emergency supplies to people in an already dire situation.
 The work of humanitarian organizations is further hampered by access restrictions, bureaucratic obstacles, widespread crime, and inter-community violence.

 Donations